The Snowling Queen

 Thou hast fled all hospital’ty.

-No sourer a pittance there was.
+No sour’r a misery there was.

 TAM: How would it be enough to meet